QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 modern enterprises.
 The IBM 2023 *Cost of a Data Breach* report estimates the average breach at $4.45M, and Verizon's *Data Breach Investigations Report* shows that detection time is the single biggest predictor of total damage.
-Signature-based NIDS (Snort, Suricata only catches known attacks, which is why two decades of research have gone into learning-based detection.
+Signature based NIDS Snort, Suricata only catches known attacks, which is why two decades of research have gone into learning-based detection.
+With more and more people becoming a part of the digital space, it seems that the number of accounts and information a database can hold is endless, which is why now more than ever it is important to protect this data

 ### 1.2 How this fits the course

-The project hits the three layers I covered in CS 210:
+The project hits the three layers shown to me in our CS 210 class:

-* Data management.
+Data management.
 A normalized 3NF schema, dimension tables, surrogate keys, indexes, joins, views, and parameterized queries.
-* Data science.
-Cleaning, profiling, visualizing, and reporting on a non-trivial real dataset.
-* Machine learning.
-Supervised classification with proper preprocessing pipelines, train/test discipline, and decent metrics.
+  Data science, which encapsulates Cleaning, profiling, visualizing, and reporting on a non-trivial real dataset.
+Machine learning in the form of Supervised classification with proper preprocessing pipelines, train/test discipline, and decent metrics.

 ### 1.3 Related work